Municipal Parks and Infrastructure

 The municipality inaugurated in November 2020 its multifunctional shelter, a centerpiece of the park.
 In 2021, major improvements will also be made to the playgrounds and the park in general.

 Video on the construction of the multifunctional shelter

 There are two municipal tennis courts located beside the baseball field in Missisquoi North Park, Andre-Gagnon Sector.
-The courts are open daily from mid-may to late October.
-Please call the municipal office for more information.
-450 292-3313 ext.
+Please note that the tennis courts will be reconditioned during the summer of 2022.
+Please call the municipal office for more information : 450 292-3313 ext.
 0.